Testing the identification of causal effects in observational data: Assumptions and Testable Implication

-Our third assumption requires the treatment and the instrument to be statistically associated conditional on the covariates. \begin{assumption}[Conditional dependence between the treatment and instrument] \end{assumption} where $\not\!\perp\!\!\!\perp$ denotes statistical dependence.
-Together with Assumption \ref{ass0}, which rules out effects of $D$ on $Z$, Assumption \ref{ass3} either implies that $Z$ causally affects $D$, which is known as first stage effect in the IV literature, or that some (unobserved) characteristics jointly affect $Z$ and $D$ given $X$.
+Our third assumption requires the treatment and the instrument to be statistically dependent conditional on the covariates, where $\not\!\perp\!\!\!\perp$ denotes statistical dependence. \begin{assumption}[Conditional dependence between the $D$ and $Z$] \end{assumption} Together with Assumption \ref{ass0}, which rules out effects of $D$ on $Z$, Assumption \ref{ass3} either implies that $Z$ causally affects $D$, which is known as first stage effect in the IV literature, or that some (unobserved) characteristics jointly affect $Z$ and $D$ given $X$.
 This assumption is satisfied in Figure \ref{causalchain}, where the instrument has an impact on the treatment.

-Our fourth assumption invokes the conditional independence of the treatment and the potential outcomes given the covariates.
-This popular assumption in the policy or treatment evaluation literature is also known as selection on observables, exogeneity, or unconfoundedness, see e.g.\ \citet{Im04} and \citet{ImWo08} for review articles. \begin{assumption}[Conditional independence of the treatment] \end{assumption} where ${\perp\!\!\!\perp}$ denotes statistical independence.
-Assumption \ref{ass1} implies that conditional on covariates $X$, there exist no unobserved confounders jointly affecting outcome $Y$ and treatment $D$.
+Our fourth assumption invokes the conditional independence of the treatment and the potential outcomes given the covariates, with ${\perp\!\!\!\perp}$ denoting statistical independence.
+This popular assumption in the treatment evaluation literature is also known as selection-on-observables, exogeneity, or unconfoundedness, see e.g.\ \citet{Im04} and \citet{ImWo08}. \begin{assumption}[Conditional independence of the treatment] \end{assumption} Assumption \ref{ass1}, which is referred to as weak unconfoundedness in \citet{Im00} (since it imposes conditional independence for each potential outcome $Y(d)$ separately rather than jointly for all values of $d$ simultaneously), implies that conditional on covariates $X$, there exist no unobserved confounders jointly affecting outcome $Y$ and treatment $D$.
+This is satisfied in Figure \ref{causalchain}, where unobservables affecting the outcome are independent of the treatment, such that $U{\perp\!\!\!\perp} D| X$ holds.